DGAP-Stimmrechte: Adler Group S.A. (deutsch) () | aktiencheck.de

 Adler Group S.

-A.: Veröffentlichung gemäß § 40 Abs.
-1 WpHG mit dem Ziel der europaweiten Verbreitung
+A.: Veröffentlichung gemäß Artikel 11(6) des luxemburgischen Transparenzgesetzes mit dem Ziel der europaweiten Verbreitung

 ^